HumanSignal/label-studio/docs/source/guide/timeseries_video.md

 ## Step 3: Prepare and import tasks

+!!! note
-> Note: It is the most important step, because the main trick is in task data, it uses some Javascript injection.
+    It is the most important step, because the main trick is in task data, it uses a JavaScript injection.

 Save this code to `import.json` and then import this file to LS.
 ```